caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 ### Obtaining our Kraken2 reports

 QIIME 2 does not stop you from using your favorite tools with its output!
 First, let's obtain an artifact containing Kraken 2 annotated MAGs from this dataset.
-We will used (pavian)[https://fbreitwieser.shinyapps.io/pavian/]
+We will visualize some of them with [pavian](https://fbreitwieser.shinyapps.io/pavian/).

 ```shell
 wget -O kraken2-reports-mags-derep.qza https://polybox.ethz.ch/index.php/s/n0L2vm16C1J6MHe/download